rlucio/cinder-violin-driver-icehouse/README.md

 Additional Configuration for Multibackend
 -----------------------------------------
-*Multibackend is currently only available for the FCP driver.*

 This setup is specifically for users who want to use multiple storage drivers on their cinder-volume nodes.
 In this case *each* driver instance must have a different configuration section with a unique